 Join the Waiting List

-To apply for a Housing Choice Voucher on-line you can click on the Maine Centralized Section 8 Housing Choice Voucher Waiting List in the panel to the left.
+To apply for a Housing Choice Voucher on-line you can go to Maine Centralized Section 8 Housing Choice Voucher Waiting List.
 Read about the List and find instructions about how to use the system.
-If you would prefer to receive an application to complete, you can call 207-773-4753 and request an application and it will be mailed to you or you can come to our office at 14 Baxter Boulevard, Portland to pick one up.
+If you would prefer to receive an application to complete, you can call 207-773-4753 and request an application and it will be mailed to you or you can come to our office at 14 Baxter Boulevard in Portland to pick one up.